openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Retrieve
 ^^^^^^^^

-Selecting the :icon:`fa-solid fa-cloud-download-alt` tab will open the retrieve panel where you can select the exportation parameters.
+Selecting the :icon:`fa-solid fa-cloud-arrow-down` tab will open the retrieve panel where you can select the exportation parameters.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/retrieve.png
     :title: The last panel of the optical mosaic: the exportation.